Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

 ### `migrateMarkets`

-Allows the contract owner to migrate a set of markets to a new factory instance, for example in case of upgrades.
+Allows the contract owner to migrate a set of markets to a new manager instance, for example in case of upgrades.
-This requires first [setting the migrating factory](#setmigratingfactory) in the receiving factory, so that the [`receiveMarkets`](#receivemarkets) can be called from this function call.
+This requires first [setting the migrating manager](#setmigratingmanager) in the receiving manager, so that the [`receiveMarkets`](#receivemarkets) can be called from this function call.
 This will also migrate the total value of deposits in the migrated markets between the factories.